meatball133/crystal/concepts/modules/about.md

 ### Extend

-Extend works similarly to include, but instead of making the methods available as instance methods, it will make them available as class methods.
+Extend works similarly to include, but instead of making the methods available as instance methods, it makes them available as class methods.
-The `extend` keyword should be written at the top of the type, followed by the name of the module.
+The `extend` keyword should be written at the top of the type followed by the name of the module.

 ```crystal
 module Foo